 Black is, by all means, considered to be principal color when it comes to suits.
 It carries a reputation of being authoritative and serious.

 Unless you prefer to be acknowledged as “formal”.
 In that case, go for a regimental-striped or foulard ties.

 Black Suits are Classic

 There is something about black suits that make them stand out.
 Most of the people wear a black suit than any other color.

 That makes sense, though, since black suits are considered to be the most traditional wardrobe in the business world.
 In fact, every man should have at least one of them.

 But the best thing about these suits?
 They match with (almost) everything, and it is nearly impossible to mess up the coordination of the mixed shirt and tie.

-One thing to be careful of is to avoid wearing suits, shirt and tie that are all of one color.
+One thing to be careful of is to avoid wearing a suit, shirt, and tie that are all of one color.
 Especially black.

 Black Suit & White Shirt Color Combination

 In my opinion, the same qualities that once made black & white combo perfect, still hold.
 Besides, it’s a straightforward color combination to pair anything up with.

 Red, blue and grey are oftentimes considered as the traditional options for ties that go along well with a black suit and a white shirt.

 Other good matches include a black suit with striped or foulard gold, black or brown tie.
 In fact, the spectrum is so huge, that even plaid and paisley ties match just fine.